Marco5de/DeepRL/README.md

 * `SAVE_MODEL_FREQ`: model is saved every `SAVE_MODEL_FREQ`
 * `LOG_FREQ`: log to stdout every `LOG_FREQ` iterations, note that no logging lib is used but simple print output
-* `TRAIN_STEPS`: total number of training iterations, note that this does not directly correspond to the number of training steps often found in literature as each train_step corresponds to a total of `N * T` timesteps
+* `TRAIN_STEPS`: total number of training iterations, note that this does not directly correspond to the number of training steps often found in literature as each train_step corresponds to a total of `N * T` timesteps but also may depend on the environment sequence length
 * `ENV_IDX`: Specifies which environment is used, see `ENV_NAMES` for an enumeration of the respective environments
 * `RENDER_ENV`: Specifies if the environment is rendered during training, note that the pybulletgym rendering works different from the openai-gym rendering as the `env.render()` function must only be called once!